Canadian Police Entrance Exams (Guide)

 1. Learn the Structure of Each Exam

-Understand how RCMP, OACP, CBSA, and municipal exams differ.
+RCMP, OACP, CBSA, and municipal police exams all test similar skills — but the format, timing, and scoring differ.

 2. Build Your Cognitive Reasoning Skills